Hakoniwa Company Works: Gameplay

 In battle, players can use the destructible environment to their advantage with strategic positioning.
 Destroyed blocks can also give the player materials.
 By gathering materials, players can craft buildings, decorations and objects.
 Some of these objects, such as a furnace, can be used to create even more items.
 Players are able to power-up their characters by crafting and placing objects in the house the specific character lives in.
 Each single object can increase and decrease certain stats.
 Like in some other tactical role-playing games, characters employ five Jobs.
 The Boss job is for all-rounders.
 The Attacker class specializes in combat.
 The Rounder job focuses on supporting allies.
 The Bowler job specializes in map damage.
 The Carry job focuses on gathering materials.
 Skills can give players small advantages, for example by breaking blocks on the map or providing buffs.
-The game also features an “Drawing” system that allows players to create things as they want them to appear.
+The game also features a "Drawing" system that allows players to create things as they want them to appear.